getFairAI/decentralised-inference/documents/whitepaper.md

 </p>

 <p align="justify">
-A User may have several chats separators for the same model script, and their organization is up to the User.
+A User may have several chats separators for the same model script, and their organisation is up to the User.
 For example, in software that makes inferences about images, a User can create a separator for each different image or can use the same chat for all of them.
 </p>

 <p align="justify">